haomo-ai/Cam4DOcc/README.md

 ## Data Structure

+### nuScenes dataset
-Please link your [nuScenes V1.0 full dataset ](https://www.nuscenes.org/nuscenes#download) to the data folder.
+* Please link your [nuScenes V1.0 full dataset](https://www.nuscenes.org/nuscenes#download) to the data folder.

-[nuScenes-Occupancy](https://drive.google.com/file/d/1vTbgddMzUN6nLyWSsCZMb9KwihS7nPoH/view?usp=sharing), [nuscenes_occ_infos_train.pkl](https://github.com/JeffWang987/OpenOccupancy/releases/tag/train_pkl), and [nuscenes_occ_infos_val.pkl](https://github.com/JeffWang987/OpenOccupancy/releases/tag/val_pkl) are also provided by the previous work.
+* [nuScenes-Occupancy](https://drive.google.com/file/d/1vTbgddMzUN6nLyWSsCZMb9KwihS7nPoH/view?usp=sharing), [nuscenes_occ_infos_train.pkl](https://github.com/JeffWang987/OpenOccupancy/releases/tag/train_pkl), and [nuscenes_occ_infos_val.pkl](https://github.com/JeffWang987/OpenOccupancy/releases/tag/val_pkl) are also provided by the previous work.
 If you only want to reproduce the forecasting results with "inflated" form, nuScenes dataset and Cam4DOcc are all you need.

+### nuScenes dataset
+* Please link your [Lyft dataset](https://www.kaggle.com/c/3d-object-detection-for-autonomous-vehicles/data) to the data folder.
+* The required folders are listed below.

 Note that the folders under `cam4docc` will be generated automatically once you first run our training or evaluation scripts.